Last Updated on July 31, 2025 by Ketki Gadre

 Kampinos National Park

 This park is located just 40 minutes away from Warsaw.
 This massive reserve area is a highly recommended day trip option if you like hiking, animals, and enjoy outdoor activities in general.
 For tourists, cycling, skiing, walking and horse riding trails are available.
-Depending on the season that you are arriving, you can plan your activities.
+Depending on the season you are arriving, you can plan your activities.

 WARSAW TIPS AND TRAVEL ESSENTIALS